corneliusroemer/pango-designation-dates/README.md

 ## Possible approaches

 - Find first mention in `lineages.csv` file, need to step through history commit by commit and see when a lineage was first mentioned
-- First mention in `lineage_notes.txt`
+- First mention in `lineage_notes.txt`: use lineages that are present in `lineages.csv` as basis for search
-- First mention in commit message
+- First mention in commit message: use lineages in `lineages.csv` as basis for search

 Try all of the above and use the earliest date.
+Expect that designation will be earliest.

+## Issues

+`lineages.csv` only started in February 2021, before need another source of truth

 ## Output